Use a robotic platform¶

 The Two!Ears Auditory Model will involve functions for robot locomotion, streaming of binaural signals, SLAM, motion planning and navigation, as well as low-level visual functions to the detection, segmentation and tracking of people or objects.
 In view of the above, these functions come within the functional layer.
 As shown later, they are implemented in C/C++ under the celebrated ROS middleware, which is ubiquitous in robotics.
 To improve their specification, the organisation of their code, their reliability, their robustness and their sustainability, they are designed by using the middleware-independent GenoM3 framework.
 Conversely, the Blackboard system takes place within the deliberative layer.
 A Matlab bridge has been designed so as to bridge these two extremal sets of primitives.
 The monaural and binaural processors of the Auditory front-end should basically be incorporated in the functional level, so that their C/C++ transcoding into software components is ongoing.

 Platforms of increasing complexity have been planned.
 Frank is a binaural head-on-a-stick type system, that is, a KEMAR head-and-torso simulator which we endowed with an original silent controllable device enabling neck rotation.
-This device will shortly be equipped with stereo vision.
-Meanwhile, it has been mounted on Jido, a Neobotix MP-L655 nonholonomic mobile robot, so as to get translational degrees-of-freedom for long-range navigation (figure Fig. 2).
+This device can also be equipped with stereo vision, if needed.
+It has been mounted on Jido, a Neobotix MP-L655 nonholonomic mobile robot, so as to get translational degrees-of-freedom for long-range navigation (figure Fig. 2).
 Importantly, extensive evaluations of all the functional components hereafter presented have been conducted.

 The current release of the Two!Ears Auditory Model provides BASS, an audio streaming server component which can be used to acquire the binaural signals from Frank or another dummy head from within Matlab.
-See further Getting started for an introduction on how to get started with the robotic software.
-In later releases of Two!Ears we will provide you with a tutorial on how to build your own dummy head with rotatable head, and how to use the aforementioned Matlab bridge in order to steer its movements from within Matlab.
+See further the robot documentation for an introduction on how to get started with the robotic software.
+We also provide you with a tutorial on how to build your own dummy head with rotatable head, and how to use the aforementioned Matlab bridge in order to steer its movements from within Matlab.